semaphoreci/semaphore/docs/docs/using-semaphore/languages/databases.md

 ## Overview

 Starting databases and service in [Linux environments](../../reference/os-ubuntu) is easy with the [`sem-service`](../../reference/toolbox#sem-service) tool.
-Once started, create users, tables, and populate the database with data so you can run your test suite.
+Once started, create users, and tables, and populate the database with data so you can run your test suite.

 ### Postgres {#postgres}